ryanpdwyer/vlab-example/docs/vlab-md.md

 ## Make a new virtual lab

-You can create your own virtual lab by forking this repository on [Github](https://github.com/ryanpdwyer/vlab-example) or by using the [CodePen example](https://codepen.io/ryanpdwyer/pen/rNGJBbx?editors=0011), where you can see make live changes to the example lab.
+You can create your own virtual lab by forking this repository on [Github](https://github.com/ryanpdwyer/vlab-example) or by using the [CodePen example](https://codepen.io/ryanpdwyer/pen/rNGJBbx?editors=0011), where you can make live changes to the example lab.

 ### The virtual lab object